 But, this doesn’t mean that you shouldn’t continue the socialization process.

 On the contrary, you should expose your dog to different people, animals, sounds, and sights, as much as possible, if you want to have a well-mannered dog when he grows up.

-Another thing we highly recommend is the obedience training.
+Another thing we highly recommend is obedience training.
 Because your Foxhound needs to realize that you are the leader of the “Pack” and that he needs to follow your “orders”.

 But, during the training, remember that harsh treatment and orders will not be well accepted by your American Foxhound.

-In fact, it will make his stubborn side take over, and then you will have a problem with his behavior and the overall result of the training process.
+It will make his stubborn side take over, and then you will have a problem with his behavior and the overall result of the training process.

 Instead, you should have the praise approach and include rewards in the form of treats, for a job well done.

 Once you manage to get his attention, he will quickly pick up commands and turn out to be a loyal companion that will follow you no matter where.